openordu/ordu-blog/attitudes.md

 ## religion changes on large time scales, core tenets of IE paganism are 1000s of years old, not days
 ## taking what's sacred and making it profane
 ## selling classes is hucksterism
-## proslyetizing is the mark of a charlatan, genuinely spiritual people don't do it.
+## proselytizing is the mark of a charlatan, genuinely spiritual people don't do it.
+## advertizing to people interested in this stuff isn't proselytizing
-## American Indians ask us to got back to our own ways instead of adopt theirs
+## American Indians ask us to go back to our own ways instead of adopting theirs
 ## New aged stuff makes people feel good, but healing happens where it hurts

 ### Acculturation